Lorismayr/Capital-City-Quiz/README.md

 <p align="center">
   <img src="Pictures/correct.png" width="600">
 </p>
 Here on the screenshot below you can see how it looks like, when you give a wrong answer.
-As one can see the correct answer then, is immediately displayed.
+As one can see in this case the correct answer immediately displayed.
 <p align="center">
   <img src="Pictures/wrong2.png" width="600">
 </p>
+## Features
+We implemented a mechanism to detect spelling errors.
+Thus, our program can distinguish whether the user just misspelled the capital or did not answer correctly.
+On the picture below one can see an example of how this looks like.